k-SemStamp: A Clustering-Based Semantic Watermark for Detection of Machine-Generated Text: Approach

 To initialize \methodk, we assume the language model generates text in a specific domain $\mathcal{D}$ (e.g., news articles, scientific articles, etc.).
 We aim to model the semantic structure of $\mathcal{D}$ and partition its semantic space into $k$ regions.
 Concretely, we first randomly sample a large number of data from $\mathcal{D}$.
 We obtain their sentence embeddings with a robust sentence encoder fine-tuned on $\mathcal{D}$ with contrastive learning (detailed in \Sref{app:finetune}).
 We cluster the sentence embeddings into $K$ clusters with $k$-means \citep{lloyd1982kmeans} and save the cluster centroids.
 We index a region with $i \in \{1, ..., K\}$ representing the set of all vectors assigned to the $i$-th centroid.

-The generation process is analogous to \method\ \citep{hou23semstamp}, as illustrated in Figure \ref{fig:teaser}: given a sentence history $s^{(0)}\dots s^{(t-1)}$, $K$ regions are pseudorandomly partitioned into a set of valid regions $G^{(t)}$ of size $\gamma \cdot K$ and a set of blocked regions $R^{(t)}$ of size $(1-\gamma) \cdot K$, where $\gamma \in (0, 1)$ is the ratio of valid regions.
+The generation process is analogous to \method\ \citep{hou23semstamp}, as illustrated in Fig.\ref{fig:teaser}: given a sentence history $s^{(0)}\dots s^{(t-1)}$, $K$ regions are pseudorandomly partitioned into a set of valid regions $G^{(t)}$ of size $\gamma \cdot K$ and a set of blocked regions $R^{(t)}$ of size $(1-\gamma) \cdot K$, where $\gamma \in (0, 1)$ is the ratio of valid regions.
 The cluster assignment of $s^{(t-1)}$, $C(s^{(t-1)})$, seeds the randomness of the partition at time step $t$, where $C(.)$ returns the cluster index by finding the closest cluster centroid of the input sentence embedding.
-We then conduct rejection sampling and only sentences whose embeddings fall into any valid regions (i.e. $C(s) \in G^{(t)} $) are accepted while the rest are rejected.
-If no valid sentence is accepted after $N_\text{max}$ tries, the last decoded sentence will be chosen.
-The full algorithm is presented in Algorithm \ref{alg:main-k}.
+We then conduct rejection sampling and only sentences whose embeddings fall into any valid regions (i.e., $C(s) \in G^{(t)} $) are accepted while the rest are rejected.
+If no valid sentence is accepted after a preset maxout number ($N_\text{max}$) of tries, the last decoded sentence will be chosen.
+The full algorithm is presented in Algo \ref{alg:main-k}.

-\paravs \paragraph{Cluster Margin Constraint} To prevent the sampled sentences from being assigned to a nearby cluster after paraphrasing, we propose a cluster margin constraint.
-We constrain the sentence embeddings to be sufficiently away from the cluster boundaries (visualized in Figure \ref{fig:lshkvisual}).
-Concretely, the cosine distance ($\dcos$) of the candidate sentence embedding ($v$) to the closest centroid ($c_q$) needs to be smaller than other cluster centroids by at least a margin $m$: where

-$q$ is the index of the closest cluster centroid to $v$, and $v = \embd(s^{(t)})$ is the embedding of the generated sentence at time step $t$ by a robust sentence embedder $\embd$.
+\paravs \paragraph{Cluster Margin Constraint} To prevent the sampled sentences from being assigned to a nearby cluster after paraphrasing, we propose a cluster margin constraint similar to \citep{hou23semstamp}.
+We constrain the sentence embeddings to be sufficiently away from the cluster boundaries (visualized in Fig.\ref{fig:lshkvisual}).
+Concretely, the cosine distance ($\dcos$) of the candidate sentence embedding ($v$) to the closest centroid ($c_q$) needs to be smaller than other cluster centroids by at least a margin $m$: where $q$ is the index of the closest cluster centroid to $v$, i.e., $q = \argmin_{i=1,\dots,K}\dcos(v, c_i)$, and $v = \embd(s^{(t)})$ is the embedding of the generated sentence at time step $t$ by a robust sentence embedder $\embd$.